nori-dot-eco/contracts/docs/Market.md

 function setPriorityRestrictedThreshold(uint256 threshold) external
 ```

-Sets the current value of the priority restricted threshold, which is the amount of inventory
-that will always be reserved to sell only to buyers with the &#x60;ALLOWLIST_ROLE&#x60;.
+Sets the current value of the priority restricted threshold, which is the amount of inventory  that will always be reserved to sell only to buyers with the &#x60;ALLOWLIST_ROLE&#x60;.
 Emits a &#x60;PriorityRestrictedThresholdSet&#x60; event.

-_##### Requirements:
+<i>##### Requirements:

 - Can only receive ERC1155 tokens from the Removal contract.
-- Can only be used when this contract is not paused._
+- Can only be used when this contract is not paused.</i>

 | Name | Type | Description |
 | ---- | ---- | ----------- |